-Your morning routine productivity sets the tone for everything that follows.
+Morning routine productivity sets the tone for everything that follows.
 High achievers across every industry share one common trait: they are intentional about how they start their day.
 They do not leave their mornings to chance.
 They design them.
-And that discipline, applied consistently, creates a compounding advantage that shows up in their focus, their output, and their ability to lead effectively under pressure.
+That discipline, applied consistently, creates a compounding advantage that shows up in their focus, their output, and their ability to lead under pressure.

 End Your Day by Setting Up Tomorrow

 The most productive mornings are built the night before.
-Before you leave the office or close your laptop each afternoon, pause and write tomorrow’s priority list.
-Identify the one must-complete project for the next day and put it at the top.
+Before you leave the office or close your laptop, pause and write tomorrow's priority list.
+Identify the one must-complete item for the next day and put it at the top.
 When you wake up, you already know exactly where to direct your first and best energy.

 This single habit eliminates the decision fatigue that kills morning momentum.
 You are not spending your sharpest mental hours figuring out what to do.
 You are executing on a plan you already made.

-Productive Morning Habits for Executives: Protect Your First Hour From Your Phone
+Morning Routine Productivity Requires Protecting Your First Hour From Your Phone

 Most leaders reach for their phone before they are even out of bed.
 Checking headlines, scanning emails, and reviewing notifications before you have done anything for yourself is a fast way to start every day in reactive mode.
 You are letting other people's priorities set your mental state before you have had a chance to establish your own.

 Give yourself at least 30 minutes before you look at your phone.
 Use that time for yourself first.
 The emails will still be there.
-Your window for a focused, intentional start to the day will not.
+Your window for a focused, intentional start will not.

 Build a Morning Routine That Fuels Leadership Performance